niplav/site/mop.md

 For a [black hole
 civilization](https://harsimony.wordpress.com/2022/09/13/black-hole-civilizations/),
-One option to fulfill some of the criteria for collecting the IGM and shielding a probe would be to create intergalactic "ships" that are composed of a coordinating, baryonic center and a "shell" of black holes orbiting that center, moving at high speed
+one option to fulfill some of the criteria for collecting the IGM and shielding a probe would be to create intergalactic "ships" that are composed of a coordinating, baryonic center and a "shell" of black holes orbiting that center, moving at high speed